koenweverink/PMI-App/README.md

 # PMI-App

 This is a project made for the Police Academy of Apeldoorn.
 This app uses the Henssge method to calculate the Post Mortem Interval (PMI).
+This is the uncompiled code.
+If you want to build it into a working app, you will need a Linux machine with the buildozer library installed.

+The app can be found in the Google Play store as PMI Calculator (https://play.google.com/store/apps/details?id=com.policeacademy.pmi.pmiapp&gl=NL).

 ## Guide